hansth/hansterhorst_com/content/_index.md

 ## Beyond Tech

-When I’m not coding or experimenting with my HomeLab, I enjoy **listening to music** and watching **biography films about musicians**.
-You’ll also often find me outdoors — exploring trails on my **mountain bike** or heading out on a **bikepacking adventure**.
+When I’m not coding or experimenting with my HomeLab, I enjoy **listening to music** and watching **music movies about musicians**.
+You’ll also often find me outdoors exploring trails on my **mountain bike** or heading out on a **bikepacking adventure**.
 Being in nature helps me recharge and often sparks new ideas.